lostintangent/gitdoc/README.md

 <img width="700px" src="https://user-images.githubusercontent.com/116461/79668805-3c84ab00-816c-11ea-9ec9-845650b999b8.gif" />

 > Demystification: Behind the scenes, this command performs a `git reset --soft`, starting at the commit _before_ the selected one.
 It then runs `git commit -m <message>`, where `message` is the string you specified.
-This preserves your working directory/index, while "rewritting" the commit history.
+This preserves your working directory/index, while "rewritten" the commit history.

 ## Undoing versions